 \section{Experiments}

 We conduct experiments to evaluate the generalization and robustness of deep sequential models trained under our proposed method.
 Specifically, we consider the following questions: \begin{itemize} \itemsep{0pt} \item \textbf{EXP1:} Does the proposed method improve the ranking accuracy of deep sequential recommendation models?
 How does it compare to normal adversarial training? \item \textbf{EXP2:} Does the proposed method improve the robustness of the trained models?
-If so, which aspect of robustness does it improve, and how much is the improvement? \end{itemize} In Section \ref{sec:dataset} and Section \ref{sec:base_models}, we will first introduce the datasets and base recommendation models, implementation details, and evaluation metrics used in the experiments.
-Then, in Section \ref{sec:inplementation_details} and Section \ref{sec:metric}, we will introduce the implementation details for training the models and the metrics used for evaluating the trained models.
-In Section \ref{sec:exp1}, we will discuss the experiments on ranking accuracy.
-In Section \ref{sec:exp2}, we will discuss the experiments on robustness.
-At last, in Section \ref{sec:efficiency}, we analyze the time efficiency of the proposed adversarial training algorithm is analyzed in the supplementary materials.
+If so, which aspect of robustness does it improve, and how much is the improvement? \end{itemize} We first introduce the datasets, base recommendation models, implementation details, and evaluation metrics used in the experiments.
+Then, in Section \ref{sec:exp1}, we discuss the experiments on ranking accuracy.
+In Section \ref{sec:exp2}, we address the experiments on robustness.
+The time efficiency of the proposed adversarial training algorithm is analyzed in the supplementary materials.